For More Information

 For complete information about how to apply to this program, visit the Graduate School of Arts and Sciences web site.

-In three semesters, complete a methodologically rigorous M.A. degree in politics with a specialization in American or world politics, IR, political theory, or democracy and cultural pluralism.
+In three semesters, complete a methodologically rigorous M.A. degree in politics with a specialization in American or world politics, International Relations, political theory, or democracy and cultural pluralism.

 This intensive academic experience is geared toward preparing students to do policy relevant work and/or to continue their work toward a Ph.D. degree here or elsewhere.